PROFIT MARGIN: [PASS]

 UBNT's insiders ownership is not available at the current time.
 Insiders of a company should own at least 15% of the outstanding shares.
 A high percentage typically indicates that the insiders are confident that the company will do well.

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
-UBNT's free cash flow of $1.23 per share passes this test.
+UBNT's free cash flow figure is not available at this time which means an opinion cannot be rendered at this time.

 PROFIT MARGIN CONSISTENCY: [FAIL]